Pratikshacoder088/BudgetBuddy/README.md

 * Provide all the transaction in the form of Graphs and Tables.
 * Easy to monitor expenses and income.

-# About Application

-This application consist of 3 main pages are as follow :
-CATEGORY, TRANSACTION AND DASHBOARD.

-Also consist of  Side Menu and NavBar.

 # How it works ?